sandybhaskar23/AICORE/Airbnb/README.md

 All modelling like previous software store the models

-Comparison was made betweeen the accuracy of the training set vs test (15%) set.
+Comparison was made between the accuracy of the training set vs test (15%) set.
 1st pass demonstrated that overfitting is likely with the training set  achieving 100% accuracy while the test 32 %
 Best_model : LogisticRegression
 Parameters : 2.0_1000_l2_liblinear_True
 Validation_accuracy : 0.45161290322580644
 Accuracy_train : 1.0
 Accuracy_test : 0.32

-To prevent this overfitting adjstment were made so more data was used for training.
+To prevent this overfitting adjustment were made so more data was used for training.
 The data split ratios were adjusted in favour of this with test set being 10% with training now at 80%

 Best_model : KNeighborsClassifier
 Parameters : euclidean_19